psharma04/academic-kickstart/content/post/sor1-john-xxiii/index.md

 ### Ecumenism
 - Representatives of Orthodox and Protestantism were invited to the Vatican Council
 - Invited members of all faiths to his Pentecost homily in 1944 at the Apostolic Delegate to Turkey
-> “to believe in Christ means to desire unity; to desire unity means to desire the Church; to desire the Church means to desire the communion of grace which corresponds to the Father's plan from all eternity.
+> “To believe in Christ means to desire unity; to desire unity means to desire the Church; to desire the Church means to desire the communion of grace which corresponds to the Father's plan from all eternity.
 Such is the meaning of Christ's prayer: Ut unum sint.”

+## Encyclicals
+- An encyclical is a written document issued by the Pope to all archbishops, bishops, patriarchs and primates of the Roman Catholic Church
+- Encyclicals are translated and distributed to individual churches and laypeople by local bishops
+- Encyclicals are used to address contextual issues, such as social movements and wars
+- Encyclicals are the second-highest ranking document issued by popes (Apostolic Constitutions are the only level higher)
+### Pacem In Terris
+- "Peace on Earth" (Latin)
+- Issued by Pope John XXIII on 11/04/1963
+- Focused on the rights of individuals and the state, as well as international relations
+- Emphasised human dignity and equality
+- Mentioned issues such as Womens' rights, Nuclear Non-Proliferation, and the United Nations, all 3 of which were endorsed